keboola/component-snowflake-procedure-trigger/component_config/component_long_description.md

-Application capable of executing stored procedures in MS SQL databases.
-(Synapse, SQL Server, etc.)
+Application capable of executing stored procedures in Snowflake DWH.